 I've spent a lot of time tidying over the past few weeks, not so much guided as whipped into a feverish frenzy by Marie Kondo's The Life-Changing Magic of Tidying Up.
 I got it in a local bookstore after sheepishly asking for "the Japanese cleaning book."

-The clerk knew exactly what I meant, of course: this book (Kondo's fourth title but first English translation) is making the rounds right now.
-It has sold over two million copies, and seems to really be hitting home with my demographic (i.e. the 20-something, urban-dwelling women who owns at least one dusty crystal and is vaguely aware when Mercury is or is not in retrograde) in particular.
-At least, that's how I found out about it – through the gentle, word-of-mouth hysteria of what felt like all of my friends at once.
+The clerk knew exactly what I meant, of course: This book (Kondo's fourth title but first English translation) is making the rounds right now.
+It has sold over 2 million copies, and seems to really be hitting home with my demographic (i.e. the 20-something, urban-dwelling women who owns at least one dusty crystal and is vaguely aware when Mercury is or is not in retrograde) in particular.
+At least, that's how I found out about it—through the gentle, word-of-mouth hysteria of what felt like all of my friends at once.